Match to room

 The component that decides whether your cold room actually stays cold.

-Sliding, hinged, and high-speed insulated doors with PIR cores, multi-stage gasket sealing, and industrial hardware — engineered to match the cold room they protect.
+Sliding, hinged, and high-speed insulated doors with FireSafe PIR cores, multi-stage gasket sealing, and Hörmann high-speed hardware — engineered to match the cold room they protect.
+Manufactured at our Lahore plant since 1959 alongside Pakistan's largest cold-store and PIR-panel production.

 Insulated Doors